Wednesday, November 13, 2024

 You desired tea, too.
 Well, maybe not tea, but tea bag packets.
 When Mom made a cup, which she did often, you'd hop on the bar stool at the kitchen counter, waiting for her to open the tea bag, crumple the packet it came in and toss it.
 You'd scamper after it, batting it around the house.
 A basket full of cat toys?
 Pfft.
 You liked tea bag packets and green Velcro ties (more on that in a second).
 Go figure.

-What you did not like were lilac reed diffusers!
+What you did not like were lavender reed diffusers!
 Do you remember, when you were a kitten, knocking a reed diffuser (an aromatherapy device with a popularity that mystifies me) from a shelf above the toilet?
 The reeds, which wick scented diffuser oil and release it into the air, scattered onto the linoleum floor, but most of the oil emptied directly onto your furry little body.
-You reeked of lilac.
+You reeked of lavender.
 The flowery stench was so strong, in fact, that Willow refused to go anywhere near you.
 She hissed whenever you approached.
 Heck, you tried to escape your own scent — an impossible task.
 I'd describe you as a walking, odor-emitting love child of a botanical garden and a Yankee Candle store.
 The aroma lingered for weeks.

 The memory will linger much longer, as will the one involving the rolled-up green Velcro ties used for produce bags at our local supermarket.
 You proudly carried them in your mouth, strutting around the house.
 To this day, I don't know how you always knew when one was being used in the kitchen.
 But you did.
 And you'd jump on the stool, eye the tie and brazenly leap onto the counter to pilfer one.